griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 * **Security requirements**: many organizations don't want data to leave their cloud for regulatory and security reasons.
 * **Long textual content**: when textual content returned by Tools can't fit in the token limit, it's often useful to perform operations on it in a separate process, not in the main LLM.
-* **Non-textual content**: Rools can generate images, videos, PDFs, and other non-textual content that can be stored in Task Memory and acted upon later by other Tools.
+* **Non-textual content**: Tools can generate images, videos, PDFs, and other non-textual content that can be stored in Task Memory and acted upon later by other Tools.

 ## Off Prompt